johhiq/hass-pollenpulsen/readme.md

 ## Configuration

-The integration can be configured entirely through the UI.
-You can:
+The integration can be configured through the UI:

 1. Select your region (e.g., Stockholm, Borlänge, Sverige)
-2. Choose which pollen types to monitor
-3. Set the update interval (1-24 hours, default: 3 hours)
+2. Set the update interval (1-24 hours, default: 3 hours) - applies to all configured regions

 ## Entities

-The integration creates two types of entities:
+The integration creates one sensor entity per configured region:

-### Forecast Sensor
+### Forecast Sensor (`sensor.pollenprognos_<region>`)
 - Shows the current state of the forecast ("active", "no_data", or "unavailable")
-- Includes structured attributes with forecast text, period, region, and detailed pollen levels
+- Includes comprehensive attributes with forecast data and pollen levels
-- Provides a comprehensive overview of all pollen types in the region

-### Pollen Level Sensors
-- Individual sensors for each selected pollen type
-- Shows current pollen levels (0-8)
-- Includes description of the level (Inga halter, Låga, Måttliga, Höga, Mycket höga, Extremt höga, Data saknas, Pollensäsongen ej börjat, Pollensäsongen är slut)

-## Attributes

-### Forecast Sensor Attributes
+### Attributes

+The forecast sensor provides the following attributes:

 - `last_updated`: Timestamp of the last data update
 - `forecast`: Object containing:
   - `text`: Complete forecast text